 A little about me

-As I am personally involved with you as a Celebrant, I feel it is important for you to know a little about me.
+As I am personally involved with you as your celebrant, I feel it is important for you to know a little about me.
 Many people ask me what made me become a celebrant and why I choose to do what I do.
 So here is my story......

 A friend of mine was renewing her wedding vows back in 2006 and I went along as a guest.
 Chatting away to the celebrant made me realise that I wanted to do the very same thing and so I set about finding information on becoming a Marriage Celebrant.